acid-info/logos.co/docs/participate.md

 ---
 title: Participate
 sidebar_position: 8
-description: We invite anyone passionate about our mission to participate in the creation of the Logos Network State.
+description: We invite anyone passionate about our mission to participate in the creation of the Logos Network.
 pagination_next: null
 ---